inajan/Module-10-HTS/00-Get_started.md

 ## Setting up your working environment
 In these exercises we will use Conda to install the necessary software for us.
 Conda is already installed on the server, so just type `module load Anaconda3/2020.11` to activate it.
 If you now type `cond` and then press the TAB-button, the command `conda` should be "auto completed" (auto completion is the cornerstone of working in a Linux system.
 You simply *must* be able to know and use the TAB-button if you want to do bioinformatics).
 If you press TAB twice you should see other available commands starting with `conda`.

 It's good practice to have different "conda environments" for different projects.
 These environments will contain only the software that you need for that specific project.
 For these exercises we will create a Conda environment called "HTS".
 We specify what kinds of software we want in an "environment file".

+Run these commands:
 ```
-cp /storage/BIOS3010/jonbra/HTS/environment.yml .
+cp /storage/BIOS3010/jonbra/HTS/environment.yml .  # copy the conda environment file from my shared directory
-cat environment.yml
+cat environment.yml # display the content of the file
 ```

 You should see something like this: